 Funds are not sufficient in the fiscal year 2024 through fiscal year 2027 budget and financial plan to implement the bill.
-The bill's implementation costs \$10.8 million in fiscal year 2024 and \$123.3 million over the four-year financial plan period.
-Administrative costs account for \$10.8 million in fiscal year 2024 and \$20.9 million over the financial plan, office space leasing costs account for \$4.1 million in fiscal year 2024 and \$17.1 million over the financial plan, and reduced traffic fine revenues account for \$85.3 million over the financial plan (beginning in fiscal year 2025).
-DMV requires one year to perform the administrative tasks, such as system updates, before the bill's provisions can be fully implemented.
+The bill's implementation costs \$11.5 million in fiscal year 2024 and \$77.3 million over the four-year financial plan period.
+Administrative costs account for \$7.8 million in fiscal year 2024 and \$21.6 million over the financial plan, office space leasing costs account for \$3.7 million in fiscal year 2024 and \$15.1 million over the financial plan, and reduced traffic fine revenues account for \$40.6 million over the financial plan (beginning in fiscal year 2025).
+DMV requires one year to perform administrative tasks, such as system updates, before the bill's provisions can be fully implemented.

 The bill requires DMV to establish a safe driving curriculum for drivers who want to take a course to offset up to \$500 in fines or who are required to as a condition to release a towed or immobilized vehicle.
 DMV will need to research and identify safe driving course providers, approve them through an accreditation process, and develop a management tool and interface to interact with those providers and receive information about course participants.
-DMV will need to build out a team to oversee the program, interact with providers, and provide customer support to the nearly 200,000 drivers who are expected to take the safety courses.
-DMV will need to hire eight staffers in fiscal year 2024, including managers and supervisors, to work with course providers, interact with internal stakeholders, and manage what is expected to be a significant volume of customer service interactions.
-DMV will need to add four additional staffers beginning in fiscal year 2025 to support the first full year of the expanded ATE program.
-The total staff costs for the safety curriculum program are \$744,000 in fiscal year 2024 and \$4.1 million over the four-year financial plan period.
-The development of the management tool and interface will cost \$350,000 in fiscal year 2024 and \$35,000 annually thereafter, DMV must also update its ticketing system to ensure the outstanding fines are waived correctly.
+DMV will need to build out a team to oversee the program, interact with providers, and provide customer support to the approximately 50,000 drivers who are expected to take the safety courses.
+DMV will need to hire five staffers in fiscal year 2024, including managers and supervisors, to work with course providers, interact with internal stakeholders, and manage the volume of customer service interactions.
+The total staff costs for the safety curriculum program are \$662,000 in fiscal year 2024 and \$2.7 million over the four-year financial plan period.
+The development of the management tool and interface will cost \$350,000 in fiscal year 2024 and \$35,000 annually thereafter.
+DMV must also update its ticketing system to ensure the outstanding fines are waived correctly.
 This will cost \$250,000 in fiscal year 2024 and \$25,000 annually thereafter.
-The total cost to implement the safe driving curriculum is \$1.3 million in fiscal year 2024 and \$4.9 million over the four-year financial plan period.
+The total cost to implement the safe driving curriculum is \$1.3 million in fiscal year 2024 and \$3.5 million over the four-year financial plan period.

-In addition to the implementation cost of the safe driving curriculum, the District will collect less in traffic fine revenues from drivers who complete the safety course because they would like the fee reduction or want to reduce points on their license.
+In addition to the implementation cost of the safe driving curriculum, the District will collect less in traffic fine revenues from drivers who complete the safety course because they need or would like the fee reduction.
 As noted below, DMV does not currently assess points for ATE violations, which are a significant number of the violations processed by DMV, so thousands more drivers are expected to take the course to alleviate point burdens.
-The Office of Revenue Analysis expects nearly 200,000 drivers may take advantage of the program annually beginning in fiscal year 2025.
-This level of participation will reduce traffic fine violation revenues by approximately \$85.3 million over the four-year financial plan period.
+The Office of Revenue Analysis expects approximately 50,000 drivers may take advantage of the program annually beginning in fiscal year 2025.
+This level of participation will reduce traffic fine violation revenues by approximately \$41 million over the four-year financial plan period.